-It might sound romantic - just you, your bike and the open road, but it could also be a bit lonely.
-Even Ewan McGregor asked a mate to tag along when he rode ‘The Long Way Round’ the world.
+It might sound romantic - just you, your bike and the open road, but it could also be a bit lonely so we found the five best bikes for two.

 Unfortunately your pillion won’t be treated to such decadent comfort as the Honda provides, but fit the optional top-box and it doubles as a nifty backrest.

 - Power: 110bhp